 Kesha is an Australian-Canadian goldsmith and gem setter.
 She is the General Manager and Head of Production for FTJCo.
 In addition to her production responsibilities, she is also the lead for policy & governance.
 Kesha has been a panellist at the OECD conference on responsible minerals and has worked with the Canadian NGO, IMPACT, on gender issues related to small-scale miners in the Democratic Republic of Congo.

-Isabel Gertler has a bachelor's degree in anthropology with a minor in fine art from Mount Allison University, and a master's degree in anthropology from the University of Cambridge.
-She began a career in market research but enrolled in the Jewellery Arts program at George Brown College after developing an interest and passion for jewellery making in a series of evening classes.
-At George Brown, Isabel won six end-of-year prizes, and was named the 2018 valedictorian of George Brown's Centre for Art, Design, and Information Technology.
+Isabel Gertler has a bachelor's degree in Anthropology with a minor in Fine Art from Mount Allison University, and a master's degree in Anthropology from the University of Cambridge.
+She spent several years working in market research, then enrolled in the Jewellery Arts program at George Brown College after developing a passion for jewellery making.
+At George Brown, Isabel won six end-of-year prizes, and was named the 2018 Valedictorian of George Brown's Centre for Art, Design, and Information Technology.
 Isabel's previous experience includes an internship at Page Sargisson Jewelry in Brooklyn, NY, and a prestigious summer residency at Toronto's Harbourfront Centre.
+In addition to goldsmithing, Isabel draws on her previous experience to spearhead research at FTJCo, and makes up one half of the company’s marketing team.

 Born and raised in Toronto, Nicolette holds a Bachelor of Fine Arts from the University of Waterloo.
 Her artistic background drew her to FTJCo due to her appreciation for everything artisanal, but it was her customer service experience that made her part of the team.
 Over the years Nicolette has grown to view customer service as going beyond giving the customer precisely what they are looking for.
 This means providing a well-rounded experience and servicing their needs in a way they may not have known they needed.
 Being in a role that allows her to have a meaningful impact on clients as well as participate in a socially and environmentally conscious business is the best of both worlds to her.

-Kathleen Kerr is an award-winning graduate of the 3-year Jewellery Arts program at George Brown College in Toronto.
-Kathleen started her post-secondary education in interior design, completing her diploma with honours at Toronto’s Humber College.
-Craving a more focused and hands-on approach to bringing design to life led her to the George Brown Jewellery program where she finally found her passion, training as a goldsmith.
-After graduation, Kathleen received advanced level training in Matrix CAD/CAM, a leading 3D jewellery design software system, which allows her to use her love of precision and problem-solving in the construction of both simple and complex designs alike.
-She has also received additional training in gem-setting which helped her to improve her 3D model making skills to accommodate more complex setting styles.
+Kathleen Kerr is an award-winning graduate of the Jewellery Arts program at George Brown College.
+After finishing an Interior Design diploma at Humber College, she craved a more focused and hands-on approach to bringing design to life which led her to the George Brown Jewellery program where she finally found her passion, training as a goldsmith.
+After graduation, Kathleen received advanced level training in gemsetting and Matrix CAD software, which allows her to use her love of precision and problem-solving in the digital construction of FTJCo’s designs.
+Kathleen won the AGTA Spectrum Gem Diva award for bridal in 2020.

-Madeleine Yorke Gambhir joined the sales and customer service team at FTJCo five years ago.
-Since then she has taken on work in advertising, video editing, and keeping the website up to date.
+Madeleine Yorke Gambhir joined the sales and customer service team at FTJCo in 2017.
+Since then she has taken on work in advertising, videoediting, and keeping the website up to date.
 She is dedicated to working with clients on finding the perfect ring that will fit their ethics and their budget.

 Robin Gambhir is FTJCo’s co-founder and manages finance, governance, technology and sourcing.
 Robin’s varied experience ranges from working as a software developer with Apple, to a writer for the National Post newspaper.
 He has spent twenty-five years in the wholesale gem trade.
 Robin also holds an M.A. in Literature from the University of Toronto.